Skip to content

 )

 The set_persona function lets the Agent know what organization it is representing on the call.
 The set_task function gives the Agent a brief summary of its current objective.
 As the conversation progresses, we may call set_task again to change our short-term objective, for example to authenticate the user or fill out a form.
 We'll see other examples of call steering in later examples.
-Since we are just answering questions for now, this task description plus the on_question handler are enough for a complete voice experience.

 With all that in place, it's time to start talking!